-Proposal 3: Approval of Ocular Therapeutix, Inc. 2021 Stock Incentive Plan.
-The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter and voting affirmatively or negatively is required for the approval of the 2021 Stock Incentive Plan.
+Proposal 3: Amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan to increase the number of shares of common stock issuable thereunder by 3,600,000 shares.
+The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter and voting affirmatively or negatively is required for the approval of the amendment to the Ocular Therapeutix, Inc. 2021 Stock Incentive Plan to increase the number of shares of common stock issuable thereunder by 3,600,000 shares.